Primary color: Imaginary primaries

+Both XYZ and LMS color spaces are complete since all colors in the gamut of the standard observer are contained within their color spaces.
+Complete color spaces must have imaginary primaries, but color spaces with imaginary primaries are not necessarily complete (e.g. ProPhoto RGB color space).

+Real primaries

+Color spaces used in color reproduction must use real primaries that can be reproduced by practical sources, either lights in additive models, or pigments in subtractive models.
+Most RGB color spaces have real primaries, though some maintain imaginary primaries.
+For example, all the sRGB primaries fall within the gamut of human perception, and so can be easily represented by practical light sources, including CRT and LED displays, hence why sRGB is still the color space of choice for digital displays.

+A color in a color space is defined as a combination of its primaries, where each primary must give a non-negative contribution.
+Any color space based on a finite number of real primaries is incomplete in that it cannot reproduce every color within the gamut of the standard observer.

+Practical color spaces such as sRGB and scRGB are typically (at least partially) defined in terms of linear transformations from CIE XYZ, and color management often uses CIE XYZ as a middle point for transformations between two other color spaces.

-The color-matching context is always three-dimensional (as seen in all the previously described color spaces) but more general color appearance models like CIECAM02 describe color in more dimensions and can be used to predict how colors appear under different viewing conditions.
+Most color spaces in the color-matching context (those defined by their relationship to CIE XYZ) inherit its three-dimensionality.
+However, more complex color appearance models like CIECAM02 require extra dimensions to describe colors appear under different viewing conditions.

-Humans are normally trichromats and use three (or more) primaries for color reproduction applications requiring a diverse gamuts.
-Some humans are monochromats or dichromats, corresponding to specific forms of color blindness in which color vision is mediated by only one or two of the types of color receptors.
-Participants with color blindness in color matching experiments were essential in the determination of cone fundamentals.

-There is one scholarly report of a functional human tetrachromat.
-Most other mammals are dichromats while birds and many fish are tetrachromats.

 Psychological primaries

-The opponent process was proposed by Ewald Hering in which he described the four "simple" or "primary" colors (einfache or grundfarben) as red, green, yellow and blue.
-To Hering, colors appeared either as these pure colors or as "psychological mixes" of two of them.
-Furthermore, these colors were organized in "opponent" pairs, red vs. green and yellow vs. blue so that mixing could occur across pairs (e.g., a yellowish green or a yellowish red) but not within a pair (i.e., greenish red cannot be imagined).
+The opponent process was proposed by Ewald Hering in which he described the four unique hues (later called psychological primaries in some contexts): red, green, yellow and blue.
+To Hering, the unique hues appeared as pure colors, while all others were "psychological mixes" of two of them.
+Furthermore, these colors were organized in "opponent" pairs, red vs. green and yellow vs. blue so that mixing could occur across pairs (e.g., a yellowish green or a yellowish red) but not within a pair (i.e., reddish green cannot be imagined).
 An achromatic opponent process along black and white is also part of Hering's explanation of color perception.
 Hering asserted that we did not know why these color relationships were true but knew that they were.
-Red, green, yellow, and blue (sometimes with white and black) are known as the psychological primaries.
-Although there is a great deal of evidence for the opponent process in the form of neural mechanisms, there is currently no clear mapping of the psychological primaries to neural substrates.
+Although there is a great deal of evidence for the opponent process in the form of neural mechanisms, there is currently no clear mapping of the psychological primaries to neural correlates.

 The psychological primaries were applied by Richard S. Hunter as the primaries for Hunter L,a,b colorspace that led to the creation of CIELAB.
 The Natural Color System is also directly inspired by the psychological primaries.